Justin Bibbs: Maine Red Claws (II)

 On November 7, 2019, it was announced that Bibbs would be returning to the Maine Red Claws as a member of their opening day roster.
 He scored the game-winning bucket against the College Park Skyhawks on January 19, 2020, and finished with 15 points, six rebounds, six assists and four steals.

-Auckland Huskies and Śląsk Wrocław
+Auckland Huskies

 On May 18, 2021, Bibbs signed with the Auckland Huskies for the rest of the 2021 New Zealand NBL season.
 He missed the Huskies' semi-final with a right hand injury.

+Śląsk Wrocław

 Bibbs joined Śląsk Wrocław of the PLK for the 2021–22 season.

+Apollon Patras

+On December 21, 2023, Bibbs moved to Apollon Patras of the Greek Basket League.
+In 6 games, he averaged 12 points and 3.3 assists in 24 minutes of play.

 International career

-On June 19, 2015 Bibbs was announced as a member of the 12-man 2015 USA Basketball Men's U19 World Championship Team for the 2015 FIBA Under-19 World Championship, replacing Isaiah Briscoe who suffered a concussion.
+On June 19, 2015, Bibbs was announced as a member of the 12-man 2015 USA Basketball Men's U19 World Championship Team for the 2015 FIBA Under-19 World Championship, replacing Isaiah Briscoe who suffered a concussion.
 The team won the gold medal against Croatia.